efarraro/krumit/_abilities/MightySwing.md

 ---

 EN_name: "Mighty Swing"
-EN_description: "Increase your attack by an amount equal to the damage of your equipped melee weapons.
+EN_description: "Increase your 🔸 by an amount equal to the damage of your equipped melee weapons.
 Recharges after 6 rounds of combat"
 EN_flavor: "GGWAAARRR! – Gregory the Llamataur"
 tile_id: MightySwing
 cost: 2